elastic/eui/wiki/creating-icons.md

 _3. Compile and test_
 - Run `yarn compile-icons`
 - Preview your icon locally at `http://localhost:8030/#/display/icons` **
-- Switch the docs to dark mode and verify that the icon is visible
+- Switch the docs to dark mode and verify that the icon is visible (all paths should be filled with the reverse color)

 If everything looks good, then commit your changes, push up your branch, and open a PR! :raised_hands: